Does Texas require search firms to be licensed?

 All documentation requested on the claim instructions must be provided to prove ownership and should be mailed to the address shown on the claim form.
 If we need additional documentation, the claimant will be contacted by phone or mail.

 Once we receive the documentation necessary to prove ownership, the claim will be paid or the property released to the owner.
-We generally process and pay claims within 3 to 4 months.
+We generally process and pay claims within 2 to 3 months.
 Claims that involve minerals, stocks, estates or other complex issues may take longer.
-You may contact our office or use our tool to status of your client’s claim.
+You may contact our office or use our tool to check the status of your client’s claim.

 Collecting your fee is dependent on the agreement between you and your client, and is your responsibility.
 We only approve payment and send checks directly to the claimant.